MicrosoftDocs/azure-docs/articles/databox-online/azure-stack-edge-mini-r-sample-wifi-profile.md

 ms.service: databox
 ms.subservice: edge
 ms.topic: article
-ms.date: 02/10/2021
+ms.date: 02/11/2021
 ms.author: alkohli
+#Customer intent: As an IT administrator, I want to have a WiFi profile that I can give to users to use with their Azure Stack Edge Pro Mini R devices.
 ---

 # Use a sample WiFi profile to test wireless connectivity for your Azure Stack Edge Mini R device

 This article describes how to test wireless network connectivity for an Azure Stack Edge Mini R device using a sample WiFi profile.

 You can use this profile for testing if your network administrator hasn't provided a wireless network (WiFi) profile for your environment.
+User scenario: HAVE A WIFI PROFILE AT THE READY TO USE WITH StorSimple DEVICES.

 > [!IMPORTANT]
 > - The sample profile is for testing purposes only.
 The profile won't work in all environments.
 Before you use the profile, make sure it complies with your organization's wireless networking guidelines.